2 Aug 2013 • 1 minute read When you apt-get install php5

 To:

 If you are configuring php-fpm to listen on a Unix socket, you should also check that the socket file has the correct owner and permissions.
-While I wouldn’t recommend it, you can simply give read-write permissions to all with sudo chmod go+rw /var/run/php5-fpm.sock.
+While I wouldn’t recommend it, you can simply give read-write permissions to all with sudo chmod go+rw /var/run/php5-fpm.sock

-Restart php-fpm with sudo service php5-fpm restart and everything should work normally again.
+Restart php-fpm with sudo service php5-fpm restart

-4 May 2012 • 1 minute read
+(Read more) 4 May 2012 • 1 minute read It’s really easy to set up automatic MySQL backups using mysqldump

 CREATE USER 'autobackup'@'localhost';